The role of the top Yukawa coupling in triple Higgs production at the LHC: Model and analysis strategy

 With this formalism, the triple-Higgs cross-section is deconstructed into:

 where $\hat\sigma_{ijk}$ are reduced cross-sections obtained by setting all $\delta$ couplings to 1 and the $i=j=k=0$ term corresponds to the SM cross-section.
 If any of the coupling modifications is equal to 0, the convention $0^0\equiv 1$ is assumed to account for the absence of that modification in the amplitude squared.
 The indices in the sums correspond in practice to the number of vertices associated to each coupling in the amplitudes squared, and one term of the sum can correspond to multiple subprocesses.
 For example, the term $(\delta y_t)^2(\delta \lambda_3)(\delta \lambda_4)\hat\sigma_{211}$ corresponds to different interference contributions, such as those represented in \Cref{fig:exampleinterference}).
+The upper limits of the sum represent the maximum number of times a given coupling can appear in any ammplitude squared.

-From a technical point of view, each term of the deconstruction can be individually simulated with \mg~\cite{Alwall:2014hca,Frederix:2018nkq}, using an {\sc UFO}~\cite{Degrande:2011ua} model in which each new coupling is associated to a different coupling order and using a specific syntax, such as those described in \cite{Moretti:2023dlx,Moretti:2025dfz}.
-Each simulations have been performed at 13 TeV using the NNPDF4.0 set of PDFs at LO~\cite{NNPDF:2021njg, Buckley:2014ana}, with $10^5$ MC events per term.
+From a technical point of view, each term of the deconstruction can be individually simulated with \mg~\cite{Alwall:2014hca,Frederix:2018nkq}, using an {\sc UFO}~\cite{Degrande:2011ua} model in which each new coupling is associated to a different coupling order and using a specific syntax, such as those described in \cite{Moretti:2023dlx,Moretti:2025dfz}.\footnote{The model is available in the {\sc Feynrules} repository at \url{https://github.com/FeynRules/Models/tree/main/HHH_deconstruction}.} Each simulations have been performed at 13 TeV using the NNPDF4.0 set of PDFs at LO~\cite{NNPDF:2021njg, Buckley:2014ana}, with $10^5$ MC events per term.
+Considering that not all the terms in \Cref{eq:deconstructionsum} are allowed (for example, there cannot be a term with 1 trilinear and two quadrilinears in the amplitude squared), this leads to a total of just 40 MC event samples (which increases to 108 when including modifications to the bottom Yukawa), which have been used to perform the analysis for any value of the coupling modifiers.
+The table of cross-sections used for this study is available as auxiliary file~\cite{HHHxs}.